-There is no single best use of reishi mushroom as different individuals have very different requirements.
+There is no single best use of reishi mushrooms as different individuals have very different requirements.
 Fortunately, supplements come in a wide variety of forms to suit every lifestyle.

 Reishi mushroom tea is one of the most traditional ways to consume the fungus.
 It is made by simmering fresh or dried mushrooms in hot water.
 Although simple, this method is time-consuming, and not everyone enjoys the mushroom’s bitter taste.
 Therefore, this technique is one of the less practical ways to take reishi, and many people prefer powders or capsules.

-There are plenty of uses for reishi mushroom powders.
+There are plenty of ways to consume reishi mushroom powders.
 They can be added to smoothies, lattes, soups, sauces, or pretty much any other dish.